lucs/Test-Selector/README.md

 The ｢tsel｣ program
 ------------------

-During development of a module, you may want to run only one or more of its tests to see how your code is coming along; you may not yet care whether the other tests pass or not, or may wish not to have to waste time while they are running.
+During development of a module, you may want to run only one or more of its tests to see how your code is coming along; you may not yet care whether the other tests pass or not, or just don't want to have to wait for them to finish.

 The traditional way to run tests separately is to have them in different files, but this can lead to having many of them and it might be hard to find which ones are relevant at any point during development.